What's new in Vault

 Vault now fully supports Hangouts chats.
 You can retain, hold, search, and export chats that occur within Hangouts with history turned on.
 Additionally, administrators can now control whether history is on or off.

 Full Vault support is only available for Hangouts that take place after this date.
 For Hangouts that occurred before this feature was launched:

 - only on-the-record chats can be searched, exported, and placed on hold

 - retention policies are not properly applied to Hangouts messages

 Vault previews and exports now include several additional pieces of information to help you analyze messages:

 A G Suite admin can now restrict access to matters based on organizational units.
 If this is enabled, a Vault user can share matters only with members of the specified organizational units and their sub-units.
 Learn more about Vault privileges and how to assign them.

-Vault no longer restricts how many accounts you can search for email.
+Vault no longer restricts how many accounts you can search for messages.
 Please note that you may experience delays when searching and counting over domains with more than 50,000 accounts.

-Vault now reports additional information when emails in Gmail or files in Drive are unavailable for export.
+Vault now reports additional information when messages in Gmail or files in Drive are unavailable for export.
 Learn more about error reports.